What Is Market Cap?

 Understanding the market cap of a company can help investors evaluate the company in the context of other companies of similar size.

-For instance, market cap can clue investors into stocks’ potential risk and reward, in part because the size of a company can be related to where that company is in its business development.
-Typically, small cap stocks are considered to be riskier investments.
+For instance, as noted above market cap can clue investors into stocks’ potential risk and reward, in part because the size of a company can be related to where that company is in its business development.
+Investors can also evaluate how a company is doing by comparing its performance to an index that tracks other companies of a similar size, a process known as benchmarking.

-The S&P 500, a common benchmark, is a market cap weighted index of the 500 largest publicly traded U.S. companies.
-The S&P MidCap 400, for example, is a market cap weighted index that tracks mid cap stocks.
-The Russell 2000 is a common benchmark index for small cap stocks.
+• The S&P 500, a common benchmark, is a market-cap weighted index of the 500 largest publicly traded U.S. companies.

 Within this system, companies with higher market cap make up a greater proportion of the index.
 You may often hear the S&P 500 used as a proxy for how the stock market is doing on the whole.